WorldBank-Transport/ram-backend/docs/Architecture.md

 the user can compare, analyse and filter using crossfilter.js and download subsets of the main result file.

-There are afew bash helper scripts that get called by index.js to do some
+There are a few bash helper scripts that get called by index.js to do some
 transformations:
 * `ogr2osm.sh` to transform shapefiles to OSM XML files, it requires a shapefile and a translation file eg. `scripts/Shapefile to OSM/guihou.py`